javieku/pseudocode-compiler/README.md

 endif;
 ```

 and performs:

 1 - Lexical analysis by tokenizing the input program into valid elements of the language grammar.
 2 - Sintactical analysis by validating the grammar using a parse tree.

-As a result a virtual machine code is generated.
-This can be executed by the interpreter module provided in the project.
+As a result, virtual machine code that can be executed by the interpreter module provided in the project is generated.

-# Architecture description